tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline
-- buttons smaller or different type of nav
-- feature to add a training to a day
+- feature to add a training to a day, iaw: implement 'edit' button
-- show day of the week
 - show total km for a cycle
 - training type icons
 - use standard paces (MP, LT, 21KP, 10KP etc.)
+- buttons smaller or different type of nav
 - feature to allow adding a date to a start or end of a timeline (rest is calculated)
 - import
 - export